Talking Art, Acid, and Architecture with Filmmaker Jonathan Meades

 The British cultural icon talks about his new documentary 'Ben Building,' which looks at the architecture of fascist Italy.

-A cult figure in Britain, journalist and documentary maker Jonathan Meades has never run with the pack.
-He specialises in a provocative kind of revisionism – underlying all his best work is a deep understanding of his subjects, a nose for the telling detail, and a chaotic sense of humour.
+A cult figure in Britain, journalist and documentary filmmaker Jonathan Meades has never run with the pack.
+He specializes in a provocative kind of revisionism—underlying all his best work is a deep understanding of his subjects, an eye for the telling detail, and a chaotic sense of humor.

 After two years off our screens, Meades returns this year with the third part in a trilogy of films about architecture under totalitarian dictatorships Ben Building: Mussolini, Monuments, and Modernism, which focuses on Italy under fascism.

 Gavin Haynes meets him at a London exhibition of his digital art, to talk through his life and career—from the "crimes" of Tony Blair, why he thinks religion is "absolute bollocks," his views on London's high-rise makeover, and Britain's secret military LSD experiments.